Fused K-operators and the $q$-Onsager algebra: Universal R- and K-matrices

 is defined by the composition

-\subsubsection{Comodule algebra $\mathcal{A}_q$}
+\subsubsection{Comodule algebra $\boldsymbol{\mathcal{A}_q}$}

 Before giving our example of the comodule algebra $B=\mathcal{A}_q$ over $\Loop$, which is a central extension of the $q$-Onsager algebra, we recall the definition of the latter.
-The $q$-Onsager algebra $O_q$ definition~\cite{Ter03,Ba05} is given in terms of two generators $W_0,W_1$ satisfying the so-called $q$-Dolan-Grady relations:
+The definition of the $q$-Onsager algebra $O_q$~\cite{Ba05,Ter03} is given in terms of two generators $W_0$, $W_1$ satisfying the so-called $q$-Dolan--Grady relations

 where we fix